iamukn/iamukn/README.md

 - 👋 Hi,my name is Ndukwe Ukaegbu and i'm from Nigeria
-- 👀 I’m interested in Software Engineering && Cloud Computing
+- 👀 If it involves problem solving, please contact me
-- 🌱 I’m currently learning SE with ALX && Freecodecamp
+- 🌱 I’m an ALX && Freecodecamp trained software engineer
 - 💞️ I’m looking to collaborate with anyone on a project
 - 📫 Reach me via n.u.kingsley@gmail.com || iamukn@yahoo.com